Check out current faculty research, scholarship, and creative activity and research information. Click here!

 On or before February 16 - Deans' offices submit approved fellowships for review by the executive vice president and provost and the university president.

-Athens Campus: the associate provost for faculty and academic planning.
+Athens Campus: submit to the associate provost for faculty and academic planning.
 Attention: Anita Leach, Cutler Hall 310.

-Regional Campuses: the executive dean for regional higher education.
+Regional Campuses: submit to the executive dean for regional higher education.
 Attention: Kim Hayden, Cutler Hall, 306

 On or before March 15 - Executive vice president and provost sends written notification of approval/denial to applicant.(Subject to confirmation by the Board of Trustees at their next meeting.)